vrde/morgenjs/README.md

 Requirements
 ------------
-A modern (2.7) Python interpreter, Pip or easyinstall.
-A virtualenv manager can be helpful.
+A modern (2.7) Python installation, [Pip](http://www.pip-installer.org/) or [easyinstall](http://pythonhosted.org/distribute/easy_install.html).
+A virtualenv manager can be helpful, I recommend [Pew](https://github.com/berdario/invewrapper).

+Take a look also to the [Python watchdog supported platforms](http://pythonhosted.org/watchdog/installation.html#supported-platforms-and-caveats).
+I've just tested it in my Ubuntu box and it's working, never tried a Mac OS X, will do it soon.